 What I represent, in the most general terms:

-- Picture books (both from authors and author-illustrators)
+- Picture books, including board books (both from authors and author-illustrators)

 - Young adult fiction and nonfiction

 What I would love to come across in my email box right now (but not limited to):

 - One of my main goals as an agent is to promote diversity in children’s literature and help give voices to characters and authors who have not often been hear from.
 I’m from a multicultural, multilingual family myself, and know what it’s like to be a kid and not see yourself represented in the books you read.
 A book like Marisol McDonald Doesn’t Match by Monica Brown would have been so important to me!
 Diversity comes in a lot of forms and I’m open to all of it, across all kids and teen genres, with special interest in Own Voices writing.